-Pre-service teachers will observe the many roles of the teacher and have opportunities to experience success in their initial teaching efforts.
-It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the junior primary setting.
+Pre-service teachers will observe the many roles of the teacher and continue to have opportunities to experience success in their initial teaching efforts.
+It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the primary setting.

-A pre-service teacher's development in the observation, reflection, and interpretation of a variety of teaching and learning processes is instrumental in becoming a competent teacher.
-It would be appreciated if mentor teachers could offer opportunities for pre-service teachers to observe children in a variety of learning environments and settings.
-During this professional experience, pre-service teachers should plan, prepare, and teach lessons to a group, then progress to teaching the whole class.
+The pre-service teacher is expected to continue to observe, reflect and evaluate a variety of teaching and learning processes.
+It would be appreciated if mentor teachers could continue to offer opportunities for pre-service teachers to observe children in a variety of classroom settings.
+During this professional experience, pre-service teachers should plan, prepare, and teach lessons to the whole class.

-The pre-service teacher is expected to visit the school prior to the commencement of the professional experience.
-The purpose of these visits is to discuss professional experience requirements with the mentor teacher and to observe the learning environment, class and routines.
+As this is the second part of the annual placement, it is expected that pre-service teachers have been visiting and communicating with the school between placements.
+Timed accordingly, one of these visits should focus on preparing for the second professional experience placement.
+Should this not have been the case, the pre-service teacher is expected to visit the school prior to the commencement of the professional experience.
+The purpose of these visits is to discuss professional experience requirements with the mentor teacher and to observe the class and routines.
 If possible, a broad outline of possible lessons should be given to the pre-service teachers so that planning can begin.
 As far as possible, lessons taught by a pre-service teacher should be linked to allow for purposeful reflection, as opposed to single lessons in a wide range of learning areas.
-Mentor teachers are asked to discuss with pre-service teacher's possible follow-up learning experiences, post-lesson evaluations and how to implement any feedback they have been given.
+Mentor teachers are asked to discuss with pre-service teachers possible follow-up learning experiences, post-lesson evaluations and how to implement any feedback they have been given.